GRAPHIC: 10-year-old Calif. boy seriously injured after men toss him lit firework, family says

 “He lost his left hand completely,” a family member wrote on a GoFundMe page for Aaron’s medical costs.

-According to the page, the two older men tossed “an illegal and homemade firework” at Aaron, “leaving no time for him to toss it away.”
+According to the page, the neighbors tossed “an illegal and homemade firework” at Aaron, “leaving no time for him to toss it away.”

 "I'm still in shock.
 I don't believe it," Adriana Carreto said.
 "I'm trying to accept the fact and when, if he needs me or anything, he knows he has a big sister he can count on."